tsyaeger/tsyaeger.github.io/_posts/2018-11-28-my_beloved_shortcuts.markdown

 ---

 Since you are likely working on your computer for 8+ hours per day, any little shortcut helps.
 It took me a little while to train myself to use these, but they’ve significantly sped up my coding and reduced errors.
-Some of them have

 Here are my favorites: